wundergraph/cosmo/README.md

 - [Docker Compose](https://docs.docker.com/compose/install/) (version 2+ only)

 Running cosmo is as easy as running a single command.
 It can take a few seconds (~30s) until all services are up and running.
 A seed container and few migrations are running in the background to bootstrap the platform.
 They might restart a few times until the database is ready.
-You can check the status of the services by running `make full-demo-status`.
-Once this command returns no services you can proceed with the next step.
+Creates a small demo project and starts the router and subgraphs:

 1. Start the platform: